Motion-the action or process of moving or being moved

 the property of matter by which it retains its state of restor its velocity along a straight line so long as it is not actedupon by an external force.

 , Push-exert force on (someone or something), typically with one's hand, in order to move them away from oneself or the origi…

 Terms in this set (...)

-The tendency of an object to keep moving (remain in its current state of movement).
+The tendency of an object to resist a change in motion

-The forces on an object are pushing harder in one direction than in another, causing movement.
+When the forces on an object are pushing harder in one direction than in another, causing movement

-The amount of gravity pulling down on an object.
+Amount of gravity pulling down on an object

 For every action there is an equal and opposite reaction